Jordan Staal: Personal life

 Born the third of four boys in Thunder Bay, Ontario, Staal grew up playing ice hockey with his three brothers on an outdoor rink built by their father Henry.
 All of the Staal brothers have played in the NHL.
-Older brothers Eric, drafted by the Carolina Hurricanes in 2003, and Marc, drafted by the New York Rangers in 2005, both play with Jordan in the NHL, while younger brother Jared was drafted in 2008 by the Phoenix Coyotes, has played 2 NHL games and is currently an assistant coach with OHA Edmonton of the Canadian Sport School Hockey League.
+Older brothers Eric, drafted by the Carolina Hurricanes in 2003, and Marc, drafted by the New York Rangers in 2005, both played with Jordan in the NHL, while younger brother Jared was drafted in 2008 by the Phoenix Coyotes, played 2 NHL games, and is currently head coach of the Savannah Ghost Pirates of the ECHL.
 His cousin Jeff Heerema was drafted by the Hurricanes in the first round of the 1998 NHL Entry Draft.

 Before becoming teammates in Carolina, Jordan and Eric have played together on one occasion prior, as part of Team Canada's 2007 World Championship gold medal-winning team, while also competing against each other in the NHL, including their high-profile matchup in the 2009 Eastern Conference Finals.
 He has also met Marc's New York Rangers in the 2008 playoffs.
 Jordan has eliminated his brothers with the Penguins in both instances.
 Jordan has become the second brother to win a Stanley Cup (Pittsburgh 2009) behind older brother Eric (Carolina 2006).

 In the summer of 2007, Jordan was arrested at Eric's bachelor party.
-Both were charged with misdemeanor disorderly conduct and obstructing the legal process, while spending the night in jail.
+Both were charged with misdemeanor disorderly conduct and obstructing the legal process while spending the night in jail.
 Jordan was also cited with underage drinking.

 On June 22, 2012, Staal married longtime girlfriend Heather Dysievick.
 The couple has three daughters and a son.
 Their youngest daughter was delivered stillborn on February 22, 2018, a tragedy that made him miss three games.

 Staal is a Christian.
 Staal has said, “Hockey was my identity.
 Sure, it pushed me to be the player I was, but it still left me empty.
 I made the NHL and won that Stanley Cup with Pittsburgh, fulfilling all the dreams I could ever think of, but I remember waking up a week later and realizing, ‘that’s it?’...
 Hockey is an unbelievable sport and something that has obviously been a big part of my life, but it's not all me; it's not something I live for.
 I live for God, and hockey is definitely something that I want to give God the glory for.”

+In 2012, the Staal Brothers created the Staal Family Foundation, an organization that tries “to help improve the quality of life for children with cancer and their families.”